songster-sa/aws-sw-arch-associate-notes/readme.md

     - can do in a diff region
     - writer node - diff endpoint - diff AZ
     - reader node - diff endpoint - diff AZ
+- on failover - Aurora will promote the Read Replica that has the highest priority tier -> largest size in that tier
+- Aurora multi-master DB cluster- all DB instances can perform write operations.

 ## DMS - database migration system
 - src (on-premise, ec2, rds, s3, azure sql) - dest (on-premise, ec2, RDS etc) - can be any DB